dvlyon/RMMZ/GameMap/HUD/Leader/README.md

 ### Description

-DvLyon_HUD_Leader is a HUD module that displays the current leader's health and mana using custom bar images.
+DvLyon_HUD_Leader is a HUD module that displays the current leader's health and/or mana using custom bar images.

 ### License